Blind Life in Durham will comply with the latest guidelines issued by Government and NHS Health Officials

 Our Patron is Mr D Inglesby, Consultant Opthamologist (Retired)

 We are a friendly pro-active group of blind and partially sighted people that meet regularly at events where we have chats and plenty of laughs.
-We provide monthly talks on a range of subjects, social events; days out together; New Age Kurling; and New Age Bowls.
+We provide monthly talks on a range of subjects, social events; days out together; New Age Kurling; and New Age Bowls and Boccia.
 Blind Life in Durham also enters New Age Kurling Competitions with any members wishing to take part.

 “We welcome new members and I know for many, the organisation is a lifeline just as volunteering and setting it up was for me.”